Populous Price Reaches $0.0473 (PPT)

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

-Populous launched on July 9th, 2017.
+Populous’ launch date was July 9th, 2017.
 Populous’ total supply is 53,252,246 tokens.
+The official website for Populous is populous.world.
 Populous’ official Twitter account is @bitpopulous and its Facebook page is accessible here.
-The official website for Populous is populous.world.

 Buying and Selling Populous

-It is usually not presently possible to purchase alternative cryptocurrencies such as Populous directly using U.S. dollars.
-Investors seeking to trade Populous should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Populous using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Populous directly using U.S. dollars.
+Investors seeking to trade Populous should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Populous using one of the exchanges listed above.

 Receive News & Updates for Populous Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Populous and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.